node-class-may-2023/ComIT_Node/nodejs.md

 ```

 * When running this command you'll see the following output: `> uglifyjs index.js --output script.js`
-* NPM has configured some scritps names as shorcuts like start and test
+* NPM has configured some scripts names as shortcuts like start and test
 * When we need to run our own scripts we need to use `npm run scriptname`
 * NPM can execute the code configured on this script as uglify.js is installed in the node_modules folder
 * NPM can access installed node_modules modules